nbigaouette/onnxruntime-rs/README.md

 **WARNING**:

 * This is an experiment and work in progress; it is _not_ complete/working/safe.
 Help welcome!
+* Basic inference works, see [`onnxruntime/examples/sample.rs`](onnxruntime/examples/sample.rs) or [`onnxruntime/tests/integration_tests.rs`](onnxruntime/tests/integration_tests.rs)
+* ONNX Runtime has many options to control the inference process but those options are not yet exposed.
 * This was developed and tested on macOS Catalina.
 Other platforms should work but have not been tested.

 ---